 Eligibility: Current members of HABA

-Selection of awardee: HABA’s Board of Directors will review applications and select recipient.
+Selection of Recipient: HABA’s Board of Directors will review applications and select recipient.

 Thank you to all those who submitted proposals!